ReneKrewinkel/educom-ecopowrrr-1686651962/README.md

         1. Turnover per year (profit made)
         2. Total of KwH purchased per year
     2. Overview of total turnover (profit) of the current year with a forecast based on the past results (trend line)
-    3. Overview of total turnover, total revenue, and total surpluss per municipality
+    3. Overview of total turnover, total revenue, and total surplus per municipality